The Blind Watchmaker

-The Blind Watchmaker: Why the Evidence of Evolution Reveals a Universe without Design is a 1986 book by Richard Dawkins, in which he presents an explanation of, and argument for, the theory of evolution by means of natural selection.
-He also presents arguments to refute certain criticisms made of his first book, The Selfish Gene.
-(Both books espouse the gene-centered view of evolution.)
+The Blind Watchmaker: Why the Evidence of Evolution Reveals a Universe without Design (1986) is a popular science book by Richard Dawkins.
+It explains how the cumulative, nonrandom process of natural selection creates complexity.
+Dawkins develops themes from, and refutes criticisms of, his first book, The Selfish Gene (1976).
 It was illustrated by Liz Pyle.

-It won the Los Angeles Times Book Prize for Current interest.
-A computer program of the same name was released and it was the basis for a BBC documentary.
+It won the Los Angeles Times Book Prize for Current Interest and the Heinemann Award.
 An audiobook was released, read by Dawkins and Lalla Ward.
+A computer program of the same name was released and it was the basis for a BBC documentary of the same name.

+The Economist called it "As readable and vigorous a defense of Darwinism as has been published since 1859."